mushthofa/ffasp/README.txt

 http://www.boost.org/
 Make sure it can be found in your include path e.g. : in '/usr/include/', /'usr/local/include/' etc.
+On Debian/Ubuntu, this is usually done using:
+$ sudo apt-get install libboost-dev

 2) Download 'clingo' (>=4.3.0) from the Potassco suite. http://potassco.sourceforge.net/